supercollider/supercollider/README_WINDOWS.md

   - create a Release and a Debug build.
 The SC build will sellect the correct version (only Release and Debug are supported at this time)

-*Note:* If assembling the dependencies sounds like too much work, download this zip file that contains everything (portaudio) precompiled in the expected folder structure (this is a folder, look out for a file name that makes sense):
+*Note:* If assembling the dependencies sounds like too much work, download zip file from the folder below that contains everything (portaudio) precompiled in the expected folder structure:

     https://drive.google.com/folderview?id=0B7igZrWv7UxdUmxHdThYLUE2QXc&usp=sharing

-* Build like on other platforms, but with "Visual Studio 12 2013 Win64" as generator file.
-You will need to specify (and identify) the correct path to Qt (parent of the `bin:lib:include` that fit's your environment).
-The build type (configuration) is specified in the `cmake --build .` step (defaults to Debug).
+* Build with "Visual Studio 12 2013 Win64" as generator file.
+You will need to specify (and identify) the correct path to Qt (parent of the `bin:lib:include` that fit's your environment) and pass it to cmake (-DCMAKE_PREFIX_PATH (sic)).
+The build type (configuration) is specified in the build step (`cmake --build .`), not during build configuration.
+It defaults to Debug.
+Currently only 'Debug' and 'Release' are supported.
+So building on the command line would look like this:

       $> cd supercollider; mkdir build; cd build
       $> cmake -G "Visual Studio 12 2013 Win64" -DCMAKE_PREFIX_PATH=C:\Qt\5.4\msvc2013_64_opengl ..
-      $> cmake --build . --config Debug --target install
+      $> cmake --build . --target install --config Release

-  *Note:* The cmake generator for VS2013 supports VS's capability to recreate builds with different configurations from within the IDE.
-Because of this CMAKE_BUILD_TYPE in the cmake configuration is ignored by cmake when generating a VS2013 solution file.
-The generator creates files and settings for all build types instead and lets the actual build decide which to pick (multi configuration generator).
-Therefore the configuration needs to be specified in the step `cmake --build`.
-This feature is not supported well in SC's build system yet.

 Code management and build tools
 -------------------------------